joerischasfoort/money-macro/_posts/the monetary financial system/2021-10-1-central-bank-origin.md

 And, as London's financial might grew, so did the frequency of its financial crises.
 For example in in the crisis of 1793....
 West India Merchants got into trouble due to a war with France and went to the Bank of England.. for support ... which they got.
 But supporting the economy and government while you are tied to gold is tricky.

 So, not surprisingly, when gold supplies got low compared to issued notes, the Bank of England had to suspend [convertibility to gold in 1779](https://libertystreeteconomics.newyorkfed.org/2014/09/crisis-chronicles-the-british-export-bubble-of-1810-and-pegged-versus-floating-exchange-rates/).
 The suspension lasted almost 25 years and so in practice the Bank of England, like the Bank of Amsterdam before it, now issued fiat currency.
-This allowed it to further support first its (slave trading) merchants in [1799](https://uwe-repository.worktribe.com/OutputFile/7450335), while slowly moving to a lender of last resort function for [banks](https://uwe-repository.worktribe.com/OutputFile/7450335) during the early 19th century.
+This allowed it to further support first its (slave trading) merchants in [1799](https://uwe-repository.worktribe.com/OutputFile/7450335), while slowly moving to a lender of last resort function for [banks](https://uwe-repository.worktribe.com/OutputFile/7450335) during the early 19th cenctury.

 Here it should be noted that not all banks were to be saved whatever the cost, since for the longest time the Bank of England followed the rule formulated by Bagehot: central banks should lend early and without limit, to solvent banks, that were able to post good collateral, and at 'high rates.'
 And with that rule in place, it does appear that financial crises became a thing [of the past](https://www.clevelandfed.org/en/newsroom-and-events/publications/economic-commentary/economic-commentary-archives/2007-economic-commentaries/ec-20071201-a-brief-history-of-central-banks.aspx) under the Bank of England.
 And actually right up to the second world war....
 British prices seemed to be [more stable](https://www.bankofengland.co.uk/-/media/boe/files/quarterly-bulletin/1994/inflation-over-300-years.pdf) than in the decade before the Bank of England.